 Explore 8 x 10 Rugs

 “It depends on the rugs and the room, but you should think outside the 90-degree box and look for interesting angles.
-It’s as if you are composing an installation of rugs, something that is visually stimulating.
-You’re going with this random almost haphazard look that’s beautiful, so it should be curated as such.
+It’s visually stimulating.
+You’re going with this random, intentionally idiosyncratic look that shows each rug's beauty, so the shapes should be placed accordingly.
 Maybe one rug will be squared up on the main piece of furniture and then the others could be overlapping taking on other angles or following pathways throughout the room.
 If the rugs aren’t the right size for the room, you’re going to layer them to fit into the space.
-Embrace the playfulness of it by not trying to get too structured or serious.
+Embrace the playfulness of it by not trying to feel too structured or serious.
 Have fun with it and let yourself go and let them just be.”

-“One of the great things about rug layering is if you have a collection of rugs, you can seasonally change them.
+“One of the great things about rug layering is if you have (or are buildling) a collection of rugs, you can seasonally change them.
 You may have a set of rugs you want to display in the summer season and then a set of rugs you want to show in the colder months.
 This was very normal in the old days.
 In the springtime and summer, people would put our their flatweaves and dhurries which are not as plush, and slipcover their upholstery.
 Then for the winter when it was colder, they would take the looser fitting slipcovers off to display the tighter upholstered look and they would unroll their formal carpets into the room.
-It’s a way to change the vibe seasonally, and it doesn’t cost a fortune.”
+It’s a way to change the vibe seasonally.”

 Explore Oversized Rugs

-“The only rule with rug layering is to have fun with it.
-End of the day, you’re playing with the items you’ve collected and trying to see them in a new light or utility.
-It’s a creative process, so you have something that you thought was one way and you transform it into something new and unique to you.
+“The only hard and fast rule with rug layering is to have fun with it.
+At the end of the day, you’re playing with the items you’ve collected and trying to see them in a new light or utility.
+It’s a creative process, so you take a rug or two and transform it into something new and unique to you.
 I recommend taking every rug from every corner of your home, place them all together to see how they relate, and then put them back together in a new way.
-So, by playing around with them, you can see them with fresh eyes and experience them in a new way."
+By playing around with them, you can see them with fresh eyes and experience them in a new way."